 SPECIFIC AIMS

-Multiparental populations have revolutionized systems genetics studies by incorporating diverse collections of genetic variants into mapping cohorts, enabling deep phenotyping, and enhancing mapping resolution and biological reproducibility.
-Despite these developments, statistical power to detect genetic loci (quantitative trait loci, QTL) that affect complex traits continues to impede advancements in fundamental understanding of biological processes that impact complex traits in model organisms.
+Multiparental populations of mice have revolutionized systems genetics studies by incorporating diverse collections of genetic variants into mapping cohorts, enabling deep phenotyping, and enhancing mapping resolution and biological reproducibility.
+In particular, these populations are being used extensively to model and understand infectious diseases.
+While a great deal of data are available from a variety of model infections, analytical methods that maximize statistical power to detect genetic loci (quantitative trait loci, QTL) that affect these complex traits are still lacking.

-Two complementary mapping populations, the Collaborative Cross and the Diversity Outbred mice, arise from the same eight inbred founder lines.
-They thus share the same collection of genetic variants.
-The two mapping cohorts differ in their genetic architecture; the Collaborative Cross is a collection of about 60 inbred lines, while the Diversity Outbred is a collection of highly heterozygous and genetically unique mice.
+Two complementary mapping populations, the Collaborative Cross and the Diversity Outbred mice, arise from the same eight inbred founder lines and therefore share the same collection of genetic variants.
+However, the two mapping cohorts differ in their genetic architecture and possess complementary strengths. the Collaborative Cross is a collection of recombinant inbred lines which allow experimental replication and serial phenotyping of the same genotypes, while the Diversity Outbred is a collection of highly heterozygous and genetically unique mice with small recombination intervals.

+Both CC and DO populations have been used to model tuberculosis pathogenesis.
+Our group has performed deep phenotyping of CC mice after infection with Mycobacterium tuberculosis (Mtb), and our collaborators have quantified the susceptibly of a large panel of DO animals.
+In both cases, Mtb infection produces a wide range of phenotypic outcomes, which in some cases can be associated with QTL.
+However, the lack of concordance between these studies suggests that many more associations might be observed with more sensitive methods.

-We will leverage findings in Diversity Outbred mice to inform mapping studies in the Collaborative Cross mice.
-We develop a strategy to infer allelic series at a QTL in Diversity Outbred mice.
-We then use that inferred allelic series to enhance statistical power for QTL mapping in the Collaborative Cross.
+We propose to develop an analytical framework that will leverage the strengths of both CC and DO datasets together.
+By developing a strategy to infer allelic series at a QTL in one populations, we will be able to probe the second population with enhanced statistical power.
+This strategy will increase the resolution of mapping in the CC panel, and allow susceptibility traits from the DO to be associated with more specific phenoytpes in the CC.

 Specific Aim 1.
 METHODS: Design and implement new biostatistical methods for parametric bayesian inference of allelic series at established QTL in multiparental populations.

-New biostatistical methods are needed for allelic series inference in systems genetics studies.
+Ideally, this is only 2-3 sentences. “current methods to define alleles associated with a QTL are suboptimal because… We will overcome this using a Bayesian framework to determine the most likely allelic series.

 We define allelic series to be both the number of alleles and the allocation of each allele to each founder.
 Standard QTL mapping methods permit each founder to have its own distinct allele.
 However, this is suboptimal because many QTL have fewer than eight alleles represented among the eight founders.
 Thus, a model that allows for eight allelic effects parameters is fitting too many parameters and, consequentially, is less powerful compared to a model that fits the true number of alleles after accounting for allelic series.

 To overcome this problem, we propose to develop Bayesian statistical methods to infer allelic series at detected QTL.
 Knowing the allelic series offers multiple scientific benefits.
 In followup studies in cohorts with the same set of alleles (Collaborative Cross and Diversity Outbred mice, for example), our approach offers more statistical power to replicate QTL detection.